keajs/kea-docs/docs/guide/advanced.md

 ---

 :::note
 Here are some more things you can do with Kea.
-You probably won't need use most of them, yet the information is here in case you do.
+You probably won't need use them, yet the information is here in case you do.
 :::